gradle/develocity-build-config-samples/common-custom-user-data-gradle-plugin/README.md

 |`scan.captureTaskInputFiles`               | `true` or `false`   | Enables/disables capturing task input files in build scans.
 |`scan.uploadInBackground`                  | `true` or `false`   | Enables/disables uploading build scans in the background.

+See the [Gradle Enterprise Gradle Plugin User Manual](https://docs.gradle.com/enterprise/gradle-plugin/) for more details.

 ### Developing a customized version of the plugin